atoptima/Coluna.jl/docs/src/user/callbacks.md

     solution is optimum or produce an entering variable with negative reduced cost
 - Separation callback that takes over the procedure to determine whether the current master LP solution is feasible or produce a valid problem constraint that is violated
-- Branching callback that take over the procedure to determine whether the current master LP solution is integer or produce a valid branching disjunctive constraint that rules out the current fractional solution.
+- Branching callback that takes over the procedure to determine whether the current master LP solution is integer or produce a valid branching disjunctive constraint that rules out the current fractional solution.